2009 Northwestern Wildcats football team: Syracuse

-Fresh off of a closer than expected win over Eastern Michigan, Northwestern went to the Carrier Dome to face a Syracuse team that had played Minnesota down to the wire in week one before being obliterated by a Penn State team that didn't allow a single Orange point until the reserves were all subbed in.
-This game would go Syracuse's way, however as the up and down Orange, who would later secure a win over a talented Rutgers team (but in blowout fashion 31-13), engaged in a shootout with Northwestern, finally kicking the all important field goal to win the game as time expired.
+After their win against Eastern Michigan, Northwestern faced Syracuse at the Carrier Dome.
+Syracuse had played Minnesota in a close game in week one before losing against Penn State, who didn't allow a single Orange point until the reserves were all subbed in.
+Syracuse won the game by converting a field goal as time expired to break the tie.
 This put Syracuse at 1-2 and Northwestern at 2-1.